JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/README.md

 ls /opt
 ```

-You may need to add yourself to the vboxsf group,
+You may need to add yourself to the vboxsf group.

 First check,